Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Proposed Method

 \subsection{GP-SGMSE+}

 The structure of the generative- and predictive-based model (\textbf{GP-SGMSE+}) to estimate a score $ \bigtriangledown_{x_{t}}\mathrm{log}p_{t}(x_{t})$ is shown in Fig.~\ref{flowchart}(b).
 The model contains a shared encoder and two decoders.
+The original SGMSE+ neural network \cite{https://doi.org/10.48550/arxiv.2208.05830} contains an encoder and a decoder.
+And the encoder only focuses on encoding generative information.
+In GP-SGMSE+, the generative and predictive decoders share an encoder.
 In this model, the predictive decoder is only used during training to introduce predictive enhancement information into the model.
-When decoding, no additional parameters are introduced to the baseline model shown in Fig.~\ref{flowchart}(a).
+When reverse diffusion process, no additional parameters are introduced to the baseline model shown in Fig.~\ref{flowchart}(a).
 The mean square error is used for computing the predictive loss:

 where $x_{pred} $ is the output of the predictive decoder.
 The final loss combines both the predictive and generative loss in (\ref{genloss}) and (\ref{preloss}).
 Because the two tasks are equally important, the weights of the losses of the two parts are 0.5 during training.

 The weights of the losses will not affect the two separate decoders, but will affect the shared encoder information, which will be explored in the future.
-During decoding, only the generative decoder is used.
+During reverse diffusion process, only the generative decoder is used.
 The inference process is the same as in Section~2.3.